a pro-social, non-profit culture hackerspace

 We want to approach problem-solving and collaboration by living and working communally, creating an environment to maximize happiness, health, purpose, and inspired work.
 Living in community makes us embody the shift from a highly individualistic culture to a highly cooperative one, along with providing many other advantages:

 - Health: Living as a community, as opposed to atomized lifestyles, is key to mental and emotional wellness, while a natural, off-grid setting with clean air, water, and organic food from our garden offers the ingredients for top physical health.
-There are also plenty of opportunities for gardening, hiking, working out, yoga, dancing, etc. to ensure an active lifestyle, with the option to push brain rpms with neurohacking tools (nootropic compounds, meditation, floating, etc.).
+There are also plenty of opportunities for gardening, hiking, working out, yoga, dancing, etc. to ensure an active lifestyle.

 - Growth & Creativity: Without the need to maintain a regular job, individuals can focus on producing their very best, purposeful work.
-Moreover, living among mature, sovereign individuals accelerates personal growth and makes our work more creative and resilient.
-Finally, direct contact with nature inspires biomimical thinking patterns — exactly the patterns we need to follow for a far more resilient world.
+Finally, communal living and direct contact with nature inspires biomimical thinking patterns — exactly the patterns we need to follow for a far more resilient world.

-The first park is currently under construction in a 14ha off-grid property, in a Costa Rican rainforest.
-The main space consists of a 300sqm common building — containing a lounge area, industrial-size kitchen, dining area, a work space, and a mezzanine.
-Two dorms and five private rooms in the sleeping quarters can house up to 40 people.
-And an 80sqm octagonal movement space will be available for yoga, meditation, workouts, etc.
+We are almost done building the first park on a 14h property in a Costa Rican rainforest — which has been under construction for the past two years.
+The main space consists of a 300sqm common building — containing a lounge area, kitchen, dining area, a work space, and a mezzanine.
+Two dorms, five private rooms and two private cabins can house up to 30 people.
+A 100sqm octagonal movement space is available for yoga, meditation, workouts, etc.

 As we grow, we intend to open additional parks, where each one of them will host anywhere between 50 and 150 individuals, depending on property size and community dynamics.

-For updates we recommend you follow @ratpark_org on Twitter.
+For updates we recommend you follow @ratpark_org on Twitter and/or @ratpark_org on Instagram.

 This case study is a living document which means it is a work in progress, not completed yet and is being updated.
 CC BY-NC-SA 4.0 — unless otherwise noted.